JennyMurphy2/SSRC-website/content/home/welcome.md

 ---

 The Sports Science Replication Centre is based in Dublin, Ireland.
-This intention of this centre is to create a worldwide, collaborative investigation into the replicability of research findings specific to the field of sports science using objective and transparent replication studies of current evidence.
+The intention of this centre is to create a worldwide, collaborative investigation into the replicability of research findings specific to the field of sports science using objective and transparent replication studies of current evidence.

 {{< icon name="download" pack="fas" >}} Download our {{< staticref "media/SSRCleaflet.pdf" "newtab" >}}leaflet{{< /staticref >}}.